 Best for: inspections tied to geospatial data.

 Fulcrum is another platform to consider for inspections that rely heavily on location accuracy.
-Its integration with GIS systems like Esri makes it the best option for asset inspections spread across large geographies — utility poles, water lines, or telecom equipment.
+Its integration with GIS systems like Esri makes it the best option for asset inspections spread across large geographies, things like utility poles, water lines, or telecom equipment.
 Inspectors can capture GPS-tagged data points, link them to maps, and visualize inspection results spatially.

 Beyond geospatial tools, Fulcrum offers good offline support, customizable forms, and reporting.
 However, it doesn’t offer strong sketching or markup tools.
 If your inspections are more visual than geographic, other platforms may be a better fit.
 But for mapping-intensive industries, Fulcrum is comprehensive enough to handle data inputs primarily based on location.